-QVH ensures that patient readmissions within 28 days of discharge that cause any concern are identified and discussed at speciality mortality and morbidity meetings and reviewed at the clinical governance group meeting where appropriate.
+QVH ensures that patient readmissions within 28 days of discharge of concern are identified and are discussed at speciality mortality and morbidity meetings and reviewed at the Clinical Governance Group meeting where appropriate.
 Information on readmissions is also circulated to all business units and specialties on a monthly basis.
 Clinical indicators such as readmissions provide broad indicators of the quality of care and enable us to examine trends over time and identify any areas requiring extra scrutiny.
 We undertake analysis using statistical process control methodology.